-The purpose of this program is to train clinical psychologists in the necessary competencies to provide services to individuals, families, and groups, as well as offer training in assessment and evaluation.
+The purpose of this Psy.D. in Clinical Psychology program is to train clinical psychologists in the necessary competencies to provide services to individuals, families, and groups, as well as offer training in assessment and evaluation.
 We seek to train students in a holistic, dynamic, and integrated perspective so they may contribute to high-quality clinical interventions in multiple areas of interest.

-The program’s training philosophy, which prepares students to become competent clinical psychologists, is based on the practitioner-scholar model.
+Available at our San Juan campus, the program’s training philosophy, which prepares students to become competent doctors of psychology, is based on the practitioner-scholar model.
 In line with the training model, the program focuses on students’ professional growth and self-awareness, as well as the development of cultural sensitivity in the provision of clinical services.
 It provides students with the opportunity to address issues of cultural and individual diversity, work with a wide range of client populations, and practice in multiple settings and in a variety of professional roles, such as clinicians, administrators, supervisors, and consultants.
 Students are encouraged to consider the best research evidence integrated with clinical competencies and skills to promote positive therapeutic outcomes.

 The goals for research training in programs adhering to the practitioner-scholar model are to help students develop:

 - Sufficient basic skills to be able to design and execute competent outcomes in professional and, in some cases, academic contexts with the support of properly trained consultants.